Flato

 Paul Flato, one of the more fascinating characters in American jewelry history, designed jewels that were as inventive and flamboyant as their creator.
-Catering to the tastes and whims of the very wealthy and the stars of Hollywood, Flato flourished at a time when high society dressed to impress and had no qualms in spending large sums on personal adornment.
+Catering to the tastes and whims of the very wealthy and the stars of Hollywood, Flato flourished at a time when high society dressed to impress and had no qualms about spending large sums on personal adornment.
 Advertising in top fashion magazines such as Vogue and Harper’s Bazaar, attending and hosting fashion shows, charity events, and evening balls, and establishing elegant stores in New York City and Los Angeles, Flato inhabited his client’s world, keeping his business relevant and in demand.

 His subsequent downfall seems all the more shocking, but his optimistic nature and determination ensured that his story remains imbued with glamor, intrigue, and beautiful creations.
 Herewith, a brief summary of the jewelry and the rather incredible career of Paul Flato.

 Born in 1900 into a prosperous family in Shiner Texas, Paul Flato enjoyed a privileged upbringing, exposing him from childhood to a world of elegance and a society that had the means to dress and adorn themselves.
 In the fall of 1920, he left Texas as an ambitious young man to study business at Columbia University in New York City.
 Following his first year in the city, he was cut off from his family allowance after declining entreaties to return home.
-Always interested in jewels, he took a job at jewelry and watch dealer, Edmund Frisch, to support himself.
+Always interested in jewels, he took a job at a jewelry and watch dealer, Edmund Frisch, to support himself.
 Flato’s outgoing personality served him well and using his wealth of connections he was soon able to branch out on his own, opening his own salon on W 57th St.

 Elizabeth Bray describes a particularly imaginative piece designed by Headley in her book on Paul Flato: